Easily Recreate Edges with a Router

-Generally, I avoid such plans because of the OCD-ness until I came up with an idea.
-Why not cut just one part out with the jigsaw, clamp the piece to the next one that needs to be cut, and use the router to duplicate the curve?
+I can cut just one piece with curves with the jigsaw, clamp the piece to the next one that needs to be cut, and use the router to duplicate the curve?
 Wahoo!
-Even if one curve is off a little, they are all off which keeps my brain from obsessive overload!!
+Even if one curve is off a little, they are all off which keeps my brain from obsessive overload (and avoids a lot of work with the dreaded jigsaw)!

-- Router with Patterning Bit (or Flush Cutting Bit)
+- Router (<– affiliate link!) with Patterning Bit (or Flush Cutting Bit)

 Here is how it is is done: